Industry News

 fiberglass mat

-Fiberglass materials are popular for many applications due to their high strength, low weight, and excellent corrosion resistance.
+Fiberglass cloth and fiberglass mat are widely used in various industries due to their high strength, low weight, and corrosion resistance.

 How is fiberglass fabric made?